martinkearn/AI-Services-Workshop/Bots/Lab.md

     * Sup
     * Hey
 4. Select Manage prebuilt entities, select datetimev2
-5. Add another new intent called "Time", add as many ways of asking for the time eg.
+5. Add another new intent called `Time`, add as many ways of asking for the time eg.
-    * What is the time?
+    * What is the date?
     * Tell me the time
     * Give me the time?
+    * What date is it?
-6. The Time intent will also be able to calculate time differences if the user specifies a time period.
+6. The Time intent will also be able to determine the date even if the user specifies a time phrase.
 So add a few ways the user may ask this eg.
-    * How long until 31st August 2019
+    * What is the date today?
     * What was the date yesterday?
     * What is the date next Saturday?
 7. Train the model
-8. Within the Publish tab, take a note of the resources and keys that have been automatically setup within the region you selected when you created the Azure Resource Group.
+8. Publish the model - Within the Publish tab, take a note of the resources and keys that have been automatically setup within the region you selected when you created the Azure Resource Group.
 Here you can see the LUIS API key and app guid within the endpoint url eg: https://westeurope.api.cognitive.microsoft.com/api/v2.0/apps/bc12afb6-af83-449e-8add-be96961a876b?subscription-key=1113901549614ef893ea757807e79c00&verbose=true&timezoneOffset=0&q=

 > As part of the template you've used, the Bot has already been wired up to > the LUIS model, you can check this within the App Settings within the Azure portal for Web App Bot.
 You'll notice the same keys from following: